4.1" Fossil Ichthyosaur Vertebrae In Cross-Section - England

 It comes with an acrylic display stand.

 Ichthyosaurs were swordfish-like marine reptiles of the order Ichthyosauria.
 They had torpedo-shaped bodies with long, narrowly pointed jaws, large pectoral fins, and crescent-shaped tails.
-They were the high speed predators of the Jurassic seas, indicating they ate a fish diet.
+They were the high-speed predators of the Jurassic seas, indicating they ate a fish diet.
 This is confirmed by analysis of coprolites (fossil feces).
-They evolved about 250 million years ago but did not hit their diversity apex until the Jurassic.
-There are currently 97 known Genera (plural of Genus).
-It is thought that they are descended from diapsids like dinosaurs and birds, but a recent theory suggests they may have descended from a distant relative of turtles.
+They evolved about 250 million years ago, hitting their diversity apex during the Jurassic: there are currently 97 known genera.
+They may be descended from diapsids like dinosaurs and birds, but a recent theory suggests they may have descended from a distant relative of turtles.
 Ichthyosaurus had disappeared from the fossil record by about 90 million years ago.
 It is not known why they died out.

-A fossil of Ichthyosaur, Stenopterygius.
+A fossil of the Ichthyosaur Stenopterygius.
 Creative Commons License

-A fossil of Ichthyosaur, Stenopterygius.
+A fossil of the Ichthyosaur Stenopterygius.
 Creative Commons License

 SOLD